-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- Parkview Health has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) urging advancements for the proposed G code for cryoablation.
 This innovative therapy, which is used during thoracic and cardiac surgery, is designed to enhance patient recovery by minimizing pain and reducing the reliance on opioids following surgical procedures.

-In the letter, the healthcare organization emphasized the more ST
+In the letter, the healthcare organization emphasized the efficiency and effectiveness of cryoablation, not more ST

 Plainview Hospital Chief of Urology Warns CMS Proposed Work RVUs are Inadequate for New BPH Balloon Dilation (10)